allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 This page collects data from several services: Header, Cart, Search, Category Tree, Listing, CEO, Recommendations.
 Some of them provides only data (like Search) and some provides ready-to-serve HTML fragments (like Header).

-Each service is maintained by a separate team.
+Each service is maintained by a separate team.<br/>
-Some teams have excellent Frontend skills but other..., let’s say that they are really good in doing BigData.
+Some teams have excellent frontend skills but other...<br/>
+Let’s say that they are really good in doing BigData.<br/>

 Developing modern Frontend isn’t easy, following aspects are involved:

 * Classical SOA-style data integration, often done by dedicated service, called Backend for Frontends or Edge Service.
-* Managing frontend dependencies (JS scrips, CSS) required by various HTML fragments.
+* Managing frontend dependencies (JS, CSS scripts) required by various HTML fragments.
-* Allowing interactions between HTML fragments served by different services (example use cases: remove an offer from Recommendations box when it happens to be shown by Listing box).
+* Allowing interactions between HTML fragments served by different services (example use cases: remove an offer from Recommendations box when it happens to be shown already by Listing box).
 * Consistent way of measuring users activities (traffic analytics).
 * Content customization.
 * Providing tools for A/B testing.
 * Handling errors and slow responses from Backend services.
-* There are many Frontend devices: browser, mobile...
+* There are many Frontend devices: Web browser, mobile...
 Smart TV and PlayStation® are waiting in the queue.
 * Offering excellent UX to all users (omnichannel).

 And the last 2 things are most important and most challenging.